pravega/pravega-tools/README.md

 We provide two scripts: one that collects the logs from the pods themselves, and another one that assumes the existence of a logging service (i.e., FluentBit) to collect the logs from.

+- Pravega provisioning helper: Script tool that help with the right-sizing and proper configuration of a Pravega cluster.

 For detailed documentation of each tool, we refer to their respective README files.